pdiddychickenpunk/pdiddychickenpunk/README.md

 # Hobbies

 In my free time, I enjoy going to the gym, reading, and listening to music.
 I have always been a reader and enjoy having a physical paper book to read.
 I am a big heavy-metal/punk-rock fan, while also enjoying classical music!
-I know, quite the contrast.
+I know, quite the contrast in music taste!

 <!--